Cancel anytime

 Total Addressable Market (TAM)

-The North American freight rail market is estimated to be over $80 billion.
-CN is well-positioned within this TAM, capturing a significant portion.
+The North American freight rail market is estimated at $80 billion annually.
+CN is well-positioned to capture a significant portion of this TAM due to its network and efficiency.

 Upturn SWOT Analysis